 - Dr Dwi Noverini Djenar supervises in Indonesian language and linguistics, based on approaches in discourse analysis, semantics, pragmatics, stylistics (the analysis of literary and non-literary texts), and sociolinguistics.

-- Associate Professor Michele Ford supervises in * Labour * Social activism * Social change * Politics * Development.
+- Professor Michele Ford supervises in * Labour * Social activism * Social change * Politics * Development.

 - Dr Keith Foulcher supervises in contemporary Indonesian culture and literature.